Maelstrom8/OTR-AoE2-DE/Readme.md

 > You want advanced information on the units, or about my mod?
 [PLEASE SEE MY DATA SPREADSHEET](https://docs.google.com/spreadsheets/d/1Lo63eOFyBBlcIGsguk_KXTlGbhizdXJSJFsJYGwFUyo/edit?gid=1663096624#gid=1663096624).

-### Mod Summary
+### Summary

 - There are about **75** New Units, or mostly new upgrades.
 - The naming scheme of upgrades are as follows: **Royal** for Unique Units, **Imperial** for Generic Units, and **Elite** for units without an Elite Upgrade.
 There are some exceptions.
 - Upgrade Costs were modified to accommodate for new upgrades.
-- If a new upgrade was introduced to a unit line with a regional unique upgrade, the regional unique upgrade was slightly buffed to accommodate the new unit (the pattern for stat changes were too tight)
+- If a new upgrade was introduced to a unit line with an existing regional unique upgrade, the regional unique upgrade was slightly buffed to accommodate the new unit (the pattern for stat changes were too tight)
-- Shadow Technologies were created and linked to existing technologies to ensure all units benefit from the same stuff as the previous unit - in the current state they all benefit.
+- All new upgrades currently benefit from existing technologies, civilization bonuses, team bonuses, etc. For everything outside of a tech tree and team bonus, a Shadow Technology was created and linked to original Technologies, giving me better control of tech/effects.
 - All Resource Nodes were increased by 25%
 - A few new technologies were added.
 Added a new upgrade for Architecture and Dry Dock.
 One to give love for buildings since new units, and one to fuck around with Transport Ships.
 - **DOES NOT CURRENTLY (?)
 HAVE AI SUPPORT**